We didn’t come to win against Super Eagles – DRC coach - Vanguard News

 Florent Ibenge, Head Coach of the visiting Democratic Republic of Congo national team says the friendly match his team played with the Super Eagles was not to win the Nigerian team.

-Ibenge said in Port Harcourt on Tuesday that the game was to prepare the Nigerian team for the World Cup.
+Ibenge told newsmen in Port Harcourt on Tuesday that the game was to prepare the Nigerian, team for the World Cup.

 “We did not come to win the Super Eagles of Nigeria but to give her a good match that could prepare the team well for the World Cup in Russia.